Senior University Lecturer

 Helen Westgeest is a Senior University Lecturer at the Leiden University Centre for the Arts in Society.

 Fields of interest

 Dr. Helen Westgeest's PhD research explored the interest of several American, French, German and Japanese artists in Zen Buddhism in the 1950s, in which early experiments in performance art played an important role.
 Subsequently, the focus of her research gradually shifted to intercultural research of contemporary art and theory of photography/video art.
 Her current research zooms in on the role and nature of photography and video in mixed media works of art, while she also engages in comparative research into media in contemporary art.
-Her next book will focus on socio-critical painting (including painting-like photographs and video art) in contemporary art.
-The working title is Slow Painting: Contemplation and Critique in the Digital Age (to be published by I.B.Tauris Publishers).
-In various respects, this book will be a sequel to Video Art Theory: A Comparative Approach (2015) and Photography Theory in Historical Perspective, (2011, co-authored by Hilde Van Gelder).
+Her most recent book Slow Painting: Contemplation and Critique in the Digital Age (published by Bloomsbury Publishing in 2020) focuses on socio-critical painting (including painting-like photographs and video art) in contemporary art.
+In various respects, this book is a sequel to Video Art Theory: A Comparative Approach (2016) and Photography Theory in Historical Perspective, (2011, co-authored by Hilde Van Gelder).

 No relevant ancillary activities